cuthbertLab/music21/music21/doc/moduleMeter.rst

 **partition()**

+    Partitioning creates and sets a number of MeterTerminals that make up this MeterSequence.
 A simple way to partition based on arguement time.
 Single integers are treated as beat counts; lists are treated as numerator lists; MeterSequence objects are call partitionByOther().

     >>> a = MeterSequence('5/4+3/8')
     >>> len(a)